stormpath/stormpath-framework-spec/configuration.md

 * If external provider directories are mapped to the application, but `stormpath.web.callback.enabled` has been set to `false`, the end user cannot complete the SAML workflow and this warning should be logged:

   > stormpath.web.callback.enabled is set to false, but SAML directories are mapped to this application.
-SAML workflows cannot be completed if this callback endpoint is disabled.
+Provider login workflows cannot be completed if this callback endpoint is disabled.